Labra: A Festive Combination of Vegetables and Spices

 A small example of food served during these few days:

-Khichudi, the rice-and-dal staple you’ll find everywhere in India & Labra, a pumpkin, Spinach, Eggplant/Brinjal/Aubergine based mixed vegetable that can contain up to 15 different seasonal vegetables, spiced with panchphoron, are among the very common dishes.
-I also need to mention that the “bhog” which the community shares after being offered is all vegetarian (Niramish), not even Onion, or Garlic is used.
+Khichudi, the rice-and-dal staple you’ll find everywhere in India and labra, a pumpkin, spinach, eggplant, potato, carrots, cauliflowers based mixed vegetable that can contain up to 15 different seasonal vegetables, spiced with panchphoron, are among the very common dishes.
+I also need to mention that the “bhog” which the community shares after being offered is all satvic in nature; not even onion or garlic is used.

 While I missed all the buzz from back home, I did make Labra, (no I did not use 15 vegetables, but what ever was there in my refrigerator).
 There is actually no restriction to what vegetable may be used.
-And I sat back and dreamt of being back home at the Community, eating all together.
+The fresh winter vegetables are usually used.

 Ingredients: